-- Verify the project is completed in accordance with Program standards and to the satisfaction of the district. - Verify that all work elements classified as "in-kind services" are also completed in accordance with Program standards and to the satisfaction of the district. - Verify that work elements proposed in the work plan have been properly installed. - Allow the district to summarize the project work elements and costs on the project completion report. - Document any changes made from the grant application that have not already been documented.
+- Verify the project is completed in accordance with Program standards and to the satisfaction of the as determined by the district. - Verify that all work elements classified as "in-kind services" are also completed in accordance with Program standards as determined by the and to the satisfaction of the district. - Verify that work elements proposed in the work plan have been properly installed. - Allow the district to summarize the project work elements and costs on the project completion report. - Document any changes made from the grant application project scope of work (attachment A) that have not already been documented.